M0rris82/gpsdrive/msvc/README.txt

 This is the Win32 port of gpsdrive.

+[FIXME: It should be migrated into the contrib/ dir]

 This port is in a PRE-ALPHA STATE and should be seen as a "proof of concept" only, for now with limited features and bugs/crashes all the time!

 Features that are currently not working on the Win32 port:
 - gpsd (so only gpsdrive GPS emulation mode for now)